 New job with a different dress code?
 Just leaving your house to go grocery shopping?
 Just throwing on “any old suit” or stepping out in the same outfit you just worked out in won’t do for the fashionable man.

-However, you may find yourself in a massive style rut.
+However, you may find yourself in a massive men’s style rut.
 Though men’s fashion can often be boiled down to “just change ties,” you may like being more creative with your look.
-Also, after two and a half years of navigating a pandemic (I.E., staying home more often than not), there’s suddenly an increased need to dress from head to toe and not simply put on a nice shirt for a Zoom call.
+It’s a fun way to show individuality and stand out in a sea of people following the “just-change-ties” framework.

 Enter fashion influencers.
 No, they’re not just for feminine style.
 Many men’s fashion influencers have racked up huge followings for their regular, accessible style inspiration.
 Browsing just a few of their snaps will help you realize that you do, in fact, have something to wear.